mrdrmmn/sshove/README.md

 Configuration
 -------------

 There are three primary configuration files.
 These all live in '~/.ssh/sshove/'.
-None of these files are required, but you will not get the full benefit of sshove with some configuration.
+None of these files are required, but you will not get the full benefit of sshove without some configuration.
 * sshove.conf

   This configuration file controls the behavior of sshove.
 Must be parsable by /bin/sh and is sourced directly into sshove.
 Typically you should only use this file to set varaibles that are used interally in sshove, but any 'sh' compatible